AkelaInc/OpenVNA-Python-Demo/README.md

  - Numpy (the API calls take/return numpy arrays)
  - Colorama (For logging niceness)

+The VNA DLL From https://github.com/AkelaInc/OpenVNA.
+Any DLL from the 2.x series should work, though the latest version is generally preferable.

+The DLL is not bundled in this project, as this python code is 32/64 bit agnostic, whereas the DLL is not.
+You will need to chose the appropriate variant for your system python.

-NOTE: The Version of PyQtGraph in Pip is (as of 2015-09-03) sufficently out of date that is will not work (it doesn't support Qt5).
-If you build from current sources, it works fine.
+NOTE: ~~The Version of PyQtGraph in Pip is (as of 2015-09-03) sufficently out of date that is will not work (it doesn't support Qt5).
+If you build from current sources, it works fine.~~ PyQtGraph has subsequently been updated on PyPi, so it should be useable at this point.

 Currently, this demo has been tested on both linux and windows.